Midlife is a threshold.

 -

-Build new pathways that carry you forward
+Build new internal pathways that support how you want to live now

 What You’ll Walk Away With